How Many Commonhold Properties Are There in the UK?

 FeatureCommonholdLeasehold

-OwnershipOwners have freehold ownership of their unit outright on a freehold basis and share ownership of common areas.Leaseholders own the right to occupy, not the property itself.
+OwnershipOwners have full freehold ownership of their plot but also share ownership of the common land.Leaseholders own the right to occupy, not the property itself.

 Ground RentNo ground rent payable.Ground rent is often required.